Coronavirus Service Disruption

 We are particularly interested in any non-food business that is now providing a food service, to ensure that all relevant hygiene rules are being followed.
 This also applies to community organised food services.
 All those supplying food are legally required to register their activity on the government website.
 This a free service and is easily completed.

-If you are planning to start or expand hot and/or cold food delivery business, there are several controls that you need to have in place so you can do this safely on food business coronavirus advice page.
+If you are planning to start or expand hot and/or cold food delivery business, there are several controls that you need to have in place so you can do this safely on our food business coronavirus advice page.

 Our Guidance for Food Depots During the Coronavirus page should be read by anyone intending to set up a distribution site for the packing, handling or transporting of foods to help vulnerable residents during the current outbreak.